5 Landscape Photography Settings Every Photographer Should Know

 Because while a photographer’s ability to eyeball a third of the way into the frame is rarely perfect, it’ll get them pretty darn close to the hyperfocal distance (assuming you’ve chosen a sufficiently narrow aperture) – and will ensure that as much of the shot as possible is sharp.

-As I mentioned above, manual focus is often best for this, because it ensures you can focus exactly where you want (and sometimes, there’s not an object a third of the way into the fame, so your autofocus will have nothing to lock onto).
+Manual focus is often best for landscape photography because it ensures you can focus exactly where you want (and sometimes, there’s not an object a third of the way into the frame, so your autofocus will have nothing to lock onto).

-Note that you can always check whether you’ve chosen a good focal point by zooming in on your LCD, or by taking a test shot and checking the foreground and background edges.
+Note that you can always check whether you’ve chosen a good focal point by using focus magnification on your EVF or LCD, or by taking a test shot and checking the foreground and background edges.

 That way, you can be sure you captured a perfectly sharp shot.